There are so many fun and exciting things to do on Nantucket, and you don't have to worry about breaking the bank! Most of the best ones are free!

 Grab a fresh sandwich at one of Nantucket's convenient delis and head out to the beach for a perfect picnic.

 Love seals - who doesn't?
-Take a cruise with Explore Nantucket, Yankee Magazine's Pick for the best Eco Tours, Whale Watches and Seal Cruises.
+Take a cruise with Shearwater Excursions, Yankee Magazine's Pick for the best Eco Tours, Whale Watches and Seal Cruises.

 Where to begin?
 Although some are on the pricey side, there are so many fun and interesting shops on the island.
 Visit Nantucket Shopping for information and location of shops offering products that are uniquely Nantucket!

 You can star-gaze on your own, but for a better look, the Maria Mitchell Association offers a great program during the summer months:

 Stargazing Nights at Loines Observatory.
 Join professional astronomers for an impressive tour of the starry sky and for telescopic viewing of the Moon, planets, nebulae, galaxies, and more.

 Check our their calendar of events for more information:

 Sunsets are beautiful no matter where you are on the island, but the very best place to watch the sun go down is Madaket Beach!